malscan-android/MalScan/experimental results/CombinationOfCentralities/README.md

-# Experiment five: Combination of different centralities
+# Combination of centrality measures

 We also propose the combination of different centralities on detecting Android malware.
 An app we consider as malware when it's reported to be malicious by one or more of the six centrality experiments.
-For testing the feasibility of majorityvoting, we conduct an experiment.
+For testing the feasibility of majority-voting, we conduct an experiment.
 We leverage a trained model by using 2011 dataset and test on datasets from 2012 to 2014 respectively.
 And the thresholds to flag an app as malicious in our experiment are